coostdocs/codoc/content/en/co/net/http.md

 Server& on_req(void (T::*f)(const Req&, Res&), T* o);
 ```

-- Set a callback for processing a HTTP request.
+- Set a callback for handling a HTTP request.
-- In the third version, the parameter f is a method in class T, and the parameter o is a pointer to type T.
+- In the third version, the parameter `f` is a method in class `T`, and the parameter `o` is a pointer to type `T`.
-- When the server receives an HTTP request, it will call the callback set by this method to process the request.
+- When the server receives a HTTP request, it will call the callback set by this method to handle the request.